saranbud/pricing-analysis-da-viz/README.md

 ## About

-This project was built as a pricing analytics case study demonstrating the ability to take raw transactional data, engineer it into business-ready datasets, and present strategic insights through interactive visualizations — the full analytics lifecycle from data to decision.
+This project was built as a pricing analytics case study demonstrating the ability to take raw transactional data, engineer it into business-ready datasets, and present strategic insights through interactive visualizations, the full analytics lifecycle from data to decision.